Docker Follower Node Deployment

 Admin -> Storage PoliciesCreate a storage policy of type Follower Node.

-If the follower policy uses presigned upload or download, also confirm the browser can access the follower base_url, and that the reverse proxy in front of the follower does not strip CORS headers from internal storage APIs.
+If the follower policy uses presigned upload or download, also confirm the remote node uses direct transport, the browser can access the follower base_url, and the reverse proxy in front of the follower does not strip CORS headers from internal storage APIs.
 Uploads need to allow content-type and expose ETag; Range downloads need to allow range and expose Accept-Ranges, Content-Range, and Content-Length.

 6. Remove Single-Use Bootstrap ENV After First Success